Jacques Cousteau: 1980–1990s

 In November 1991, Cousteau gave an interview to the UNESCO Courier, in which he stated that he was in favour of human population control and population decrease.
 Widely quoted on the Internet are these two paragraphs from the interview: "What should we do to eliminate suffering and disease?
 It's a wonderful idea but perhaps not altogether a beneficial one in the long run.
 If we try to implement it we may jeopardize the future of our species...It's terrible to have to say this.
 World population must be stabilized and to do that we must eliminate 350,000 people per day.
 This is so horrible to contemplate that we shouldn't even say it.
 But the general situation in which we are involved is lamentable".

 In 1992, he was invited to Rio de Janeiro, Brazil, for the United Nations' International Conference on Environment and Development, and then he became a regular consultant for the UN and the World Bank.

+In 1993, a brief biography, as well as an introduction by Cousteau was featured in interactive educational software program Undersea Adventure, developed by former game developer Knowledge Adventure.

 In 1995, Cousteau became involved in a legal battle with his son Jean-Michel, who was advertising the "Cousteau Fiji Islands Resort" in the South Pacific, to prevent him from using the Cousteau name for business purposes in the United States.
 This resulted in Jean-Michel Cousteau being ordered by the court to not encourage confusion between his for-profit business and his father's non-profit endeavours.

-On 11 January 1996, Calypso was accidentally rammed and sunk in the port of Singapore by a barge.
+On 11 January 1996, Calypso was rammed and sunk in the port of Singapore by a barge.
 The Calypso was refloated and towed home to France.

 Religious views

+Archbishop Jean-Marie Lustiger celebrated his funeral Mass at Notre-Dame in Paris.
+In his homily he stated, "Without betraying any confidences, Father Carré told me of his respect for Jacques-Yves Cousteau.
+He discovered in him a man of prayer whom he accompanied in his last months of his life, giving him, through the sacraments of the Church, the strength of his passage towards eternity."

-Though he was not particularly a religious man, Cousteau believed that the teachings of the different major religions provide valuable ideals and thoughts to protect the environment.
-In a Chapter entitled "The Holy Scriptures and The Environment" in the posthumous work The Human, the Orchid, and the Octopus, he is quoted as stating that "The glory of nature provides evidence that God exists".
+In a chapter entitled "The Holy Scriptures and the Environment" in the posthumous work The Human, the Orchid, and the Octopus, he is quoted as stating that "The glory of nature provides evidence that God exists".